davidrodriguezlosada/pilotes-ordering/README.md

 cooking of the pilotes.
 Currently the notification system is handled just inserting the events in the database in JSON format, but this could be handled by sending the notifications to a message queue system, like RabbitMQ or Kafka.

-The project includes an example implementation of some standard features like:
+The project includes an example implementation of some features like:

 * REST controllers.
 * OpenAPI documentation provided by [springdoc-openapi-ui](https://springdoc.org/).